neopragma/ruby-galaxy/README.md

 bundle exec cucumber
 ```

-Let's make it executable:
+They save it as _runcukes.sh_, and make it executable:

 ```shell
 chmod +x runcukes.sh
 ```

-and try it out:
+To run it:

 ```shell
 ./runcukes.sh